autmav/autmav_reviews/summaries/MDE.md

 **Results:** By leveraging IMU during training, DynaDepth not only learns an absolute scale, but also provides a better generalization ability and robustness against vision degradation such as illumination change and moving objects.

 **Ablation Studies:** It's on KITTI to investigate the effects of the proposed IMU-related losses, the EKF fusion framework, and the learnt ego-motion uncertainty.
 Also they design simulated experiment to demonstrate the robustness of DynaDepth against vision degradation such as illumination change and moving objects.
-WLOG, we use ResNet18 as the encoder for all ablation studies.
+WLOG, they use ResNet18 as the encoder for all ablation studies.

 6. No it's not.

-7. **DynaDepth benefits:** (1) the learning of the absolute scale, (2) the generalization ability, (3) the robustness against vision degradation such as illumination change and moving objects, and (4) the learning of an ego-motion uncertainty measure, which are also supported by our extensive experiments and simulations on the KITTI and Make3D datasets.
+7. **DynaDepth benefits:** (1) the learning of the absolute scale, (2) the generalization ability, (3) the robustness against vision degradation such as illumination change and moving objects, and (4) the learning of an ego-motion uncertainty measure, which are also supported by their extensive experiments and simulations on the KITTI and Make3D datasets.

 ### M4Depth: Monocular depth estimation for autonomous vehicles in unseen environments